soichih/event/README.md

 ## Server Side Things

-SCA service relays user's JWT to configured access check API of the event source.
+SCA Event service relays user's JWT to event source to check to make sure user is allowed to bind to such key.
+It uses configured access check API URL of an event source.
 For example "wf" exchange maybe configured with following.

 ```javascript
 exports.event = {